knaw-huc/data-envelopes/help_documentation.md

 * Other - if other was selected then the purpose can be specified here
 * Domain(s) of Application - the domains for which the dataset was designed can be specified using a vocabulary
 * Motivating Factor(s) and Problem space(s) - What motivated the creation of this dataset?
 Did the creators already have a specific use in mind?
 Provide a description of the specific problem space that this dataset intends to address.
 E.g. 'The diaries were published to aid historical research.
 The books containing the diary entries were digitised as part of work to make the entire RGP (Rijks Geschiedkundige Publicatien) series belonging to the Huygens Institute digitally available. '

+The motivating factors are very important as these will shape many decisions that have a big effect on the dataset.
+For example, an archive could digitally scan documents with the intention of creating digital copies and discarding the paper originals, with the intention of making the documents searchable, or with the intention of testing a new scanning tool.
+In the first case then the scans should be a digital copy of high quality.
+In the second case a lower quality is acceptable as the user only needs to be able to discover keywords in the scan.
+In the third case the documents themselves are not the focus of the dataset so the dataset of digital scans may not be at all representative of the dataset of paper documents, for example it may be that only robust documents that fit the scanner format were scanned.

 ## 4.1 Uses<a id='level-4-1-uses'></a>
 There may be multiple types of use possible for the dataset, e.g. both research and production, so this section can be repeated per use.